bhuanand/rps-rfs-configuration/README.md

 # rps-rfs-configuration
 A script for configuring the Receive Packet Steering (RPS) and Receive Flow Steering (RFS) on linux

+This script helps in configuring RPS and RFS on a linux machine and works as follows.
+1. First it finds the number of CPU cores available on system
+2. Finds the number of tx/rx queues available on specified interface
+3. Finds the CPU core which is assigned to process the interrupts and handle packets for a tx/rx queue using `/proc/interrupts` output.
+4. Configures the CPU mask for RPS based on CPU core set for a particular queue.

+For example, lets say rx-0 queue was assigned CPU core 0 and there are 8 cores available on system.

+if smp_affinity for rx-0 queue - CPU core '0' specified as mask '00000001' (from `/proc/interrupt` output)
+then, RPS for rx-0 is configured as '11111110' - Which means interrupt is still handled by CPU core '0' but processing of packets is now distributed among CPU cores 1-7.
+This reduces load on CPU core '0' and promotes high PPS (packets per second)

+Without RPS configuration, the CPU core '0' handles the soft_irq - interrupt generated when a packet is received on interface and also processes the packet - sending the packet to TCP/IP stack.
+On configuring RPS - this packet processing is offloaded to other cores.

+5. RFS configuration is applied on top of RPS configuration

 ## Reference Links - RPS/RFS
 1. https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/performance_tuning_guide/network-rps
 2. https://balodeamit.blogspot.com/2013/10/receive-side-scaling-and-receive-packet.html